Bandung: History

 The official name of the city during the colonial Dutch East Indies period was Bandoeng.
 The earliest reference to the area dates back to 1488, although archaeological findings suggest a type of Homo erectus species had long previously lived on the banks of the Cikapundung River and around the old lake of Bandung.
 During the 17th and 18th centuries, the Dutch East Indies Company (VOC) established plantations in the Bandung area.
 In 1786, a supply road connecting Batavia (now Jakarta), Bogor, Cianjur, Bandung, Sumedang and Cirebon was constructed.
 In 1809, Napoleon ordered Governor Herman Willem Daendels to improve the defensive systems of Java to protect against a possible British invasion.
 Daendels ordered the construction of a road stretching approximately 1000 km from the west to the east coast of Java, passing through Bandung.
 In 1810, the road was laid down in Bandung and was named De Groote Postweg (or the 'Great Post Road'), the present-day location of Jalan Asia-Afrika.
 Under Daendels' orders, R. A. Wiranatakusumah II, the Chief Administrator of the Bandung regency at that time, moved the office from Krapyak, in the south, to a place near a pair of holy city wells (sumur Bandung), the present-day site of the city square (alun-alun).
 He built his dalem (palace), masjid agung (the grand mosque) and pendopo (public-official meeting place) in the classical Sundanese orientation, with the pendopo facing Tangkuban Perahu mountain, which was believed to have a mystical ambience.
 In 1856, Bandung also became the capital of the Preanger Regencies Residency, which it would remain until 1925.

 The first major railroad between Batavia and Bandung was completed in 1880, boosting the light industry in Bandung.
 Chinese flocked into the city to help run facilities, services and vendors.
 The area adjacent to the train station is still recognizable as the old Chinatown district.
 In 1906, Bandung was given the status of gemeente (municipality), and then twenty years later, stadsgemeente (city municipality).

 From the early 1920s, the Dutch East Indies government made plans to move their capital from Batavia to Bandung.
 Accordingly, during this decade, the Dutch colonial government commenced construction of military barracks, the building housing the colonial Department of State-Owned Enterprises (Department van Gouvernmentsbedrijven, the present-day Gedung Sate) and other government buildings.
-However, this plan was cut short by World War II, after which the Dutch were not able to re-establish their colony due to the Indonesian Declaration of Independence.
+However, this plan was cut short by World War II, after which the Dutch were not able to re-establish their colony due to the Indonesian National Revolution.